-An extraordinary meeting of the shareholders of CSAV was held on March 30, 2017, at which the shareholders agreed to increase the Company's capital by US\$ 260 million through a rights issue of 9,500 million shares.
+An extraordinary meeting of the shareholders of CSAV was held on March 30, 2017, at which the shareholders agreed to increase the Company's capital by US\$ 260 million through the issuance of 9,500 million shares.
 The Board will issue these shares in a single transaction, as decided by the Board, for which the shareholders granted it broad powers.
-They must be issued, subscribed and paid by March 30, 2020.
+The shores must be issued, subscribed and paid by March 30, 2020.